 Rules and Regulations:

-1- SHORT FILMS PRODUCED AFTER JANUARY 1, 2019 ARE ELIGIBLE FOR SUBMISSION.
+1- FILMS PRODUCED AFTER OCTOBER 1, 2020 ARE ELIGIBLE FOR SUBMISSION.

 2- LEBANESE PREMIERE IS A MUST – FILMS THAT WERE SCREENED PREVIOUSLY IN LEBANON WON’T BE TAKEN INTO CONSIDERATION.

-3- BSIFF SUPPORTS THE TRAVEL COST OF DIRECTORS OF SELECTED INTERNATIONAL FILMS TO LEBANON TO PARTICIPATE IN THE FESTIVAL SCREENINGS AND ACTIVITIES.
+3- BSIFF SUPPORTS DIRECTORS OF SELECTED INTERNATIONAL FILMS TO TRAVEL TO LEBANON TO PARTICIPATE IN THE FESTIVAL SCREENINGS AND ACTIVITIES.
 (Conditions apply)

 • Use the selected films for trailers and publicity usage

-• Screen the winning films in international film festivals that collaborate with Beirut Shorts after the approval of the filmmakers
+• Screen the winning films in other related events inside Lebanon, and recommend the winning films to other international film festivals that collaborate with BSIFF after the approval of the filmmakers.